nus-cs2113-AY2324S2/ip/docs/README.md

 - `DESCRIPTION`: The description of the deadline task.
 - `DATE`: The due date of the deadline task.

+**Examples:**

+- `deadline Submit final project /by 20/12/2024`
+  Adds a task with the description "Submit final project" that has a due date of December 20, 2024.
+A deadline task specifies when it needs to be completed.

 &nbsp;

 #### Adding an Event: `event`